 Drying out sensitive skin is the last thing you want to do because it’ll be prone to lesions and razor burn.

 This is where a shaving cream comes in because of its makeup.
-Good brands use natural ingredients and are often times unscented so as to provide the best lubrication and nourishment.
+Good brands use natural ingredients and are often times unscented to provide the best lubrication and nourishment.

 And this is what this guide is for – to help you with drill down on which products are best.

-For those who are not aware, having sensitive skin can be associated with any of the conditions I mention above.
+For those who are not aware, having sensitive skin can be associated with any of the conditions I mentioned above.

-If you find yourself constantly battling with irritation, redness, razor burn or often suffer from ingrown hair then it’s time to re-assess your shaving routine.
+If you find yourself continually battling with irritation, redness, razor burn, or often suffer from ingrown hair, then it’s time to re-assess your shaving routine.

-A good shaving cream is one of the most important elements for having a great shave.
+Using good shaving cream is one of the most critical elements for having a great shave.
 Even if you use a cartridge razor, a good cream can mean the difference between a bloody or great shave.

-By the way if you’re using a 5-blade cartridge like a Gillette, you may want to consider shifting to a Mach 3.
-It has fewer blades which equates to less metal tugging on your skin and less irritation.
+By the way, if you’re using a 5-blade cartridge like a Gillette, you may want to consider shifting to a Mach 3.
+It has fewer blades, which equate to less metal tugging on your skin and less irritation.

-Major reason would be the ingredients found inside these products.
-Look at any good brand and you’ll see that they list their ingredients.
+The primary reason would be the ingredients found inside these products.
+Look at any good brand, and you’ll see that they list their ingredients.